TestComplete samples (both built-in and additional) are located in the <Users>\Public\Public Documents\TestComplete 15

 Property checkpoints can only be used for verifying simple values: strings, numbers, boolean values, dates and so on.
 They cannot check complex values, such as objects or arrays.

 You can add property checkpoints to your test during test recording and at design time.
 You can create property checkpoints by using the Create Checkpoint wizard, or you can create Quick Checkpoints.
 For detailed instructions, see Creating Property Checkpoints.

 During the test run, property checkpoints compare the actual and expected property values and post the comparison results to the test log.
 If the property values match, the checkpoint logs a success message; otherwise, it logs an error message.
-The Additional Info panel displays the checkpoint parameters and the difference between the expected and actual property values (if any).
+The Details panel displays the checkpoint parameters and the difference between the expected and actual property values (if any).

 If you want to customize log messages of property checkpoints, use one of the alternative comparison approaches described below.
 For example, perform comparison using the